 ➣ follow up on the administrative procedures to obtain our accreditation; working meetings; port and customs procedures.

 ➣ workshops for the transformation of local cereals with Mrs. SY (former excision practitioner), solutions generating revenues.

-➣ meeting with Omar SY who is supporting our fight; presentation of the project for future publicity operations in the Radisson’s
+➣ meeting with Omar SY who is supporting our fight; presentation of the project for future advertising operations in the Radisson's